lsst-sqre/phalanx/docs/admin/sync-argo-cd.rst

 Syncing Argo CD in an environment
 #################################

-Phalanx enables environment operators to roll out new and updates services by synchronizing deployed in Kubernetes with the current HEAD of the `phalanx repository`_ using `Argo CD`_.
+Phalanx enables environment administrators to roll out new and updated applications by synchronizing deployemnts in Kubernetes to the current HEAD of the `phalanx repository`_ using `Argo CD`_.
-This page explains the key steps in this process for environment operators.
+This page explains the key steps in this process for environment administrators.

 .. important::

-   Keep in mind that environments have specific upgrade windows and that application updates should be rolled out to environments in order, to development and integration environments before production environments.
+   Keep in mind that environments have specific upgrade windows and that application updates should be rolled out to environments in sequence to development and integration environments before production environments.
    See :doc:`upgrade-windows` for details.

 Log into Argo CD for the environment